• Skip to primary navigation

 Sweet Potato Burrito Bowls

-Cheesy Spanish rice with sliced avocado and lime wedges in white bowl.
+Cheesy Spanish rice in white bowl with fork garnished with cilantro, avocado slices, and lime wedge.

 Cheesy Spanish Rice (One Pot)